eclevela-1234/Covid-19-in-Europe/README.md

 ## First Steps (or - how our hopes were dashed)
 1. Data set cleaned to remove certain columns and to create a cumulative number of COVID cases and deaths.
-2. We realized that the vaccination data is not adequete for analysis - very few countries reporting the data and just not enough information to work with.
+2. We realized that the vaccination data is not adequate for analysis - very few countries reporting the data and just not enough information to work with.
 3. Scatterplots were run to see if our independent variables correlated with our dependent variables.
 This did not yield enough fruit to keep this line of analysis going.
 4. We realized that the level of analysis is just too _big_.
 GDP is too broad a measure; cases or deaths by country